 Coping as a parent of a child with dyslexia

+Coping as a parent of a child with dyslexia is hard!
 Having dealt with dyslexic pupils for over 20 years I have witnessed a whole range of emotions from parents.
-Many parents of dyslexics come to me feeling desperate; having had an uphill battle with schools for support and finding that help has been slow to materialise, infrequent or not appropriate.
+Many parents of dyslexics come to me feeling desperate!
+Having had an uphill battle with schools for support and finding that help has been slow to materialise, infrequent or not appropriate.

 Even though we’ve advanced significantly in the understanding of dyslexia there is still a lot of doubt and disagreement in how to help a child with dyslexia.
 It is generally accepted by researchers that dyslexia is a condition which affects the linguistic centres of the brain.
 With image mapping with an MRI scan there is proof that dyslexic brains respond differently.
 However, there are still many in the field of education who maintain that there is no such things as dyslexia.
 This causes a huge amount of stress for parents trying to find support for a child with dyslexia.